GammaMarkets/market-spec/spec.md

   - `t`: Product categories/tags, MAY appear multiple times
   - `a`: Product reference "30402:<pubkey>:<d-tag>", MUST appear only once to reference parent products in a variable/variation configuration
   - `a`: Collection reference "30405:<pubkey>:<d-tag>", MAY appear multiple times
-  - `shipping`: Shipping options, MAY appear multiple times
+  - `shipping_option`: Shipping options, MAY appear multiple times
     - Format: "30406:<pubkey>:<d-tag>" for direct options
     - Format: "30405:<pubkey>:<d-tag>" for collection shipping
     - `extra-cost`: Optional third element in the array, to add extra cost (in the product's currency) for the shipping method.
 In case of reference a collection the extra cost should be applied to all shipping options from the collection.